Basic Facts About Bison

 A bison's thick fur offers great protection against the harsh elements of the American plains.
 Their winter coat is so thick and well insulated that snow can cover their backs without melting.

-Bison move continuously as they eat so that they rarely overgraze an area.
-They historically roamed great distances.
+Known for roaming great distances, bison move continuously as they eat.
 The females, or cows, lead family groups.
 Bulls remain solitary or in small groups for most of the year, but rejoin the group during mating season.

 Gestation: 270-285 days.
 Calf is born April-May.